relense/systems-programming-journey/week01-basics/README.md

   - Includes debug information in the executable
   - If the program crashes, you see exactly which line
   - Without it you'd see strange numbers instead of line numbers
+- **-lm** - "Link math"
+  - If the program needs math functions and includes the math.h

   ## Run